doojin/earthquake-tracker/README.md

 npm start
 ```

 Running `npm start` will start application in background.
 You can run: `npm stop` in order to stop an already
 running application.

+Application runs on port 80 (in production mode) or port 3000 (in development mode).

 ## Deployment